mcilloni/first-step/README.md

 > How do I compile this on OpenBSD?

 Work on OpenBSD is still in its early stage.
 The main issue here is that clang has some issues with code compiled with -g because of old binutils, and default gcc 4.2 is too old.
+Installing a newer gcc and its binutils with it will fix the clang issues.

 > How do I use helmc?

 helmc works only in the same directory of helmrt.o and helmc1.
 It also needs clang, or gcc, or any c compiler.
 Then, you can compile with helmc <file.helm> , creating a <file.o> binary, that you can link with helml <file.o>
 Executing helmc -C file.helm generates a file.c inside the current directory.

+> How modules work?

+Helm modules are .hemd files with decl's of external symbols and aliases of types.
+They are, at least now, handwritten. helmc1 searches for modules (with *.hemd* extension) in the current directory and in the paths specified into the *HELM_MODULES* variable, separated by ':'.
+All .hemd files have a *module _name_* declaration identical to their file name; per example, spring module has a spring.hemd module with *module spring* at its beginning.
+Symbols are not exported with their module name because of limitations of their implementation, so name collision can arise at linking time.
+This will be fixed for sure in second-step.

 How It Works?
 =============